-Therefore, the Court has to take note of this important change of circumstances when it comes to determine the amount of maintenance which is payable to Faith Pollina under the court order in question for the purposes of article 24 of Cap 446.
+- 18. Since the order of the court for the payment of maintenance to Faith Pollina on behalf of Caleb Pollina was clearly premised on the fact that the latter lived with Faith Pollina it cannot reasonably be held that the court's order required the appellant to continue to pay Faith Pollina maintenance on behalf of Caleb Pollina even when Caleb Pollina no longer lived with his mother and was effectively being maintained by the appellant himself.
+Therefore, the Court has to take note of this important change of circumstances when it comes to determine the amount of maintenance which is payable to Faith Pollina under the court order in question for the purposes of article 24 of Cap 446. - 19.
+The present charges against the appellant concern the month of December 2014 when Caleb Pollina was no longer living with his mother but was living with the appellant, and therefore no maintenance is due to Faith Pollina on behalf of Caleb Pollina for the month in question.
+The amount of maintenance payable to Faith Pollina for the period in question is that of four hundred euro (€400) since the amount of maintenance payable to her on her own behalf according to the relevant court order is that of €400 monthly.

-18. The present charges against the appellant concern the months of January, February and March 2015, during which period Caleb Pollina was no longer living with his mother but was living with the appellant, and therefore no maintenance is due to Faith Pollina on behalf of Caleb Pollina for the months in question.
-The amount of maintenance payable to Faith Pollina for the period in question is that of one thousand two hundred euro (€1,200) since the amount of maintenance payable to her on her own behalf according to the relevant court order is that of €400 monthly.
+The Court, therefore, allows the appeal in part and accordingly varies the judgment of the first court by ordering the appellant to effect payment to Faith Pollina of the amount of four hundred euro (€400) instead of the amount ordered by the first court and confirms the said judgement as for the remainder, so however that the period of three (3) months mentioned in the judgement of first instance within which the appellant is not to commit another offence is to run from the date of this judgment and the period of one month for the payment of the said amount is also to run from the date of this judgment.

-The Court, therefore, allows the appeal in part and accordingly varies the judgment of the first court by ordering the appellant to effect payment to Faith Pollina of the amount of one thousand and two hundred euro (\in 1,200) instead of the amount ordered by the first court and confirms it as for the remainder, so however that the period of three (3) months mentioned in the judgement of first instance within which the appellant is not to commit another offence is to run from the date of this judgment and the period of three months for the payment of the said amount is also to run from the date of this judgment.
+(ft) Silvio Camilleri Chief Justice

-- (ft) Silvio Camilleri Chief Justice - (ft) Silvana Grech D/Registrar f/Registrar
+(ft) Silvana Grech D/Registrar

-True Copy
+True copy